openstack/kuryr-kubernetes/doc/source/installation/devstack/containerized.rst

    $ kubectl -n kube-system edit cm kuryr-config

-Then the editor will appear that will let you edit the config map.
+Then the editor will appear that will let you edit the ConfigMap.
 Make sure to keep correct indentation when doing changes.
-Also note that there are two files present in the ConfigMap: kuryr.conf and kuryr-cni.conf.
-First one is attached to kuryr-controller and second to kuryr-cni.
-Make sure to modify both when doing changes important for both services.

 Restarting services